olaoluwa057/comitium/README.md

-# UniverseXYZ Supernova
+# EnterDao Supernova

-Implements continuous rewards for staking XYZ in the DAO.
-Implements logic for determining DAO voting power based upon amount of XYZ deposited (which becomes vXYZ) plus a multiplier (up to 2x) awarded to those who lock their XYZ in the DAO for a specified period (up to 1 year).
-Those that lock their vXYZ for 1 year receive a 2x multiplier; those that lock their vXYZ for 6 months receive a 1.5x multiplier, and so on.
-Also allows users to delegate their vXYZ voting power to a secondary wallet address.
+Implements continuous rewards for staking ENTR in the DAO.
+Implements logic for determining DAO voting power based upon amount of ENTR deposited (which becomes vENTR) plus a multiplier (up to 2x) awarded to those who lock their ENTR in the DAO for a specified period (up to 1 year).
+Those that lock their vENTR for 1 year receive a 2x multiplier; those that lock their vENTR for 6 months receive a 1.5x multiplier, and so on.
+Also allows users to delegate their vENTR voting power to a secondary wallet address.
-**NOTE:** The vXYZ multiplier ONLY affects voting power; it does NOT affect rewards.
-All users who stake XYZ receive the same reward rate regardless of the amount of time they have locked or not locked.
+**NOTE:** The vENTR multiplier ONLY affects voting power; it does NOT affect rewards.
+All users who stake ENTR receive the same reward rate regardless of the amount of time they have locked or not locked.

 ##  Contracts
 ### Supernova.sol
-Allows users to deposit XYZ into the DAO, withdraw it, lock for a time period to increase their voting power (does not affect rewards), and delegate their vXYZ voting power to a secondary wallet address.
+Allows users to deposit ENTR into the DAO, withdraw it, lock for a time period to increase their voting power (does not affect rewards), and delegate their vENTR voting power to a secondary wallet address.
 Interacts with [Rewards.sol](https://github.com/UniverseXYZ/XYZ-Supernova/blob/master/contracts/Rewards.sol) contract to check balances and update upon deposit/withdraw.
-Interacts with [Governance.sol](https://github.com/UniverseXYZ/XYZ-DAO/blob/master/contracts/Governance.sol) contract to specify how much voting power (vXYZ) a wallet address has for use in voting on or creating DAO proposals.
+Interacts with [Governance.sol](https://github.com/UniverseXYZ/XYZ-DAO/blob/master/contracts/Governance.sol) contract to specify how much voting power (vENTR) a wallet address has for use in voting on or creating DAO proposals.
 #### Actions
 - deposit
 - withdraw